Academy ›

 The arbitrage window

-Once you identify a US winner with AU timing potential:
+Once you identify a US winner with timing potential in your market:

-Months 1-3: Launch in AU (first-mover advantage).
+Months 1-3: Launch in your market (first-mover advantage).
 You have zero competition.

 Months 4-6: Scaling.
 First competitors arrive.
 You already have email list, brand, repeat customers.
 You scale faster than new entrants.